FabianTerhorst/coreclr-module/docs/articles/colshapes-example.md

 # ColShape Example

-This is a example how to create a Collision sphere & call it.
+This is a example how to create a collision sphere & call it.

 | Parameter | Description  |
 |-----------|--------------|